Red Bank Holidays & Vacations

 Most divorcing parents enjoy taking vacations with their children, taking as much as 2-3 weeks of vacation time, non-consecutively, with them each year.
 In addition to this, parents also enjoy holiday time.
 Generally divorcing parents are able to determine a schedule that works well for them, but if they cannot agree, they are welcome to use the court's holiday visitation schedule.

-If you have questions on how holidays and vacations will work in your parenting plan, call us, the attorneys at the Law Offices of Steven P. Monaghan, L.L.C., locally 732-852-7102 or toll free 800-705-8295.
-Your first consultation is free.
+If you have questions on how holidays and vacations will work in your parenting plan, our Red Bank custody lawyers can help.
+Contact the Law Office of Steven P. Monaghan, LLC today to learn more!